booz-allen-hamilton/agile-playbook/plays/3_Teams.md

 If the mission needs are sufficiently complex or there are complicated relationships with multiple client stakeholders, it might be impossible to have just one Product Owner.
 In that case, we recommend thinking of a larger Value Team.
 This team might grow, itself, to around 10 people and would typically have representatives in it like business analysts, compliance interests, end-users, and so-on.
 In this case, there can still be a Product Owner, but that person is now the Value Team's facilitator, bringing together all those perspectives and creating a common voice, but typically would not be able to trump the other stakeholders.
 In this setting, the jobs of the Scrum Master and Product Owner become more difficult, trying to arrange coordination of all the interests at play, but it can still be very successful.

 ## Play - Scale to multiple Delivery Teams and Value Teams when needed
-If the overall solution scope is so large, expertise required is sufficiently diverse, or timeline constrained such that a single team is insuffcient to produce the solution, then you'll have to scale up to multiple Delivery Teams, each with their own Product Owner/Value Team.
+If the overall solution scope is so large, expertise required is sufficiently diverse, or timeline constrained such that a single team is insufficient to produce the solution, then you'll have to scale up to multiple Delivery Teams, each with their own Product Owner/Value Team.
 There are a few frameworks that help shape this, which are discussed later in this Playbook, about scaling agile.
 Additional roles are likely required, like architects to keep the technology sufficiently robust and coordinated.

 ### On functional roles
 On agile teams, there should be less emphasis on being a "tester" or a "BA" or a "developer" -- we should be working together, sharing the load, collectively getting to the goal.
 That said, we still value the specialities and disciplines our team members bring to the project.
 Agile teams are ideally made of **generalizing specialists** or sometimes referred to as **T-shaped people**, who collaborate across skillsets, but bring a valuable depth in a useful speciality to the project.